SophieDufrane/celebrateit-platform/README.md

 ### 2.1 Strategy

+To plan the project development, I adopted an Agile methodology centered on user experience.
+By using user stories grouped into EPICs, the project is broken down into smaller, manageable pieces, ensuring a structured and user-focused approach.

 #### **EPIC - Getting Started & Joining the Platform**

 | **ID**                                                         | **Theme**                | **User Story**                                                                                                                  | **Prioritization** |